 Pros and Cons of Selling-to-Open

-An Example of Selling-to-Open with 3 Outcomes
+An Example of Selling-to-Open With 3 Outcomes

 1. For a Profit

 After two months, XYZ shares dropped to $90.
-The call option contract you sold fell from $5 per contract to $2.
+The call option contract you sold fell from $5 per share to $2.
 You decide that you want to book these gains, so you buy-to-close your short options position.

-You sold the call for $5 and closed out the transaction for $2, $5 – $2 = $3 in profit.
+You sold the call for $5 and closed out the transaction for $2: $5 – $2 = $3 in profit.

 A buy-to-close order is similar to covering a short position on a stock.